 - Decrease the benefit period.
 The benefit period refers to the time your policy will pay out benefits.
 Generally, the shorter the period, the cheaper the premium.
 The longest benefit you can get is until retirement age — for most carriers, that’s 67, though some can go up to age 70.
 Not everyone needs coverage for their whole working life, so you can cut costs by reducing your benefit period.
 The average disability lasts three years, so you might want to consider a benefit period of five or 10 years.

 - Increase the waiting period.
 All long-term disability policies have a waiting or elimination period.
 Basically, this is the time between the start of your disability and when the insurance company begins paying out your benefits.
 The shorter the waiting period, the more expensive the policy.
 If you can choose a waiting period of 90 days or longer, you can save a significant amount of money.
 However, in the meantime, you’ll need the savings to self-insure or put in place a short-term disability policy — which you may be able to get through your employer.

 - Reduce the monthly benefit.
 Long-term disability insurance replaces your take-home income, and the maximum monthly benefit most companies pay is between 60% and 70% of your current gross salary.
 If you think you can manage with less money, you can lower your monthly benefit, thereby lowering your premium.
 This can be a risky option, though, as disabilities can be costly.

 As always, the best ways to get a good rate are to buy a policy while you’re young and healthy, and to compare providers to make sure you’re getting the most value for your money.

-If you rely solely on your income to pay for your living expenses, it’s worth looking into short- or long-term disability insurance.
-These policies protect your income if something happens and you can no longer work.
+If you rely solely on your income to cover your living expenses, it’s worth looking into short- or long-term disability insurance.
+These policies protect your income if you become disabled and can no longer work.